laurazang27/final-project-group1/README.md

 # final-project-group1

+## Project Summary

+This project analyzes patterns of economic development across World Bank income groups using World Development Indicators (WDI) data from 2000 to 2023.
+We examine GDP per capita, GDP growth, and employment-to-population ratios to compare levels, trends, and volatility across high-, middle-, and low-income economies.
+The analysis shows that while GDP per capita has increased globally, large income disparities between income groups persist, with limited convergence over time.
+GDP growth exhibits similar cyclical patterns across groups but is more volatile in lower-income countries, while employment rates remain relatively stable and comparable across income classifications, underscoring the central role of productivity differences in shaping global inequality.

 ## Data Pre-Processing

 This project uses World Bank World Development Indicators (WDI) data to construct a cleaned country–year dataset and summary tables by income group.
 The data preparation pipeline is implemented in a Jupyter notebook and uses SQLite for structured storage.